Hot Garage Ventilation

 DEAR JAN: No wonder your garage is an oven.

-Its orientation couldn't be worse.
+You garage west-facing orientation couldn't be worse.
 As the day progresses and temperatures climb, they often peak between 4 and 5 p.m.
 This is exactly when the direct rays of the sun are cooking everything they shine upon including your garage and everything inside it.

-Add to this the heat from any cars that have been on the road and then are parked in the garage.
 All of the car's mechanical parts can be very hot after it has been driven for just 10 or 15 minutes in the summer months.

-Some of the parts, like the disc-brake rotors can easily be in excess of 250 F. The car will radiate heat into the garage for hours after it's parked.
+Some of the parts, like the disc-brake rotors, can easily be in excess of 250 F. The car will radiate heat into the garage for hours after it's parked.

 If the sun beats on your concrete floor, it acts like a massive heat sink.
 I've tried to walk across concrete in the middle of summer with bare feet and scorched the bottoms of my feet.